regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 and source address is any address.
 This is due to the protocol: we do not know the IP address of the person who is the target of the DCC.

-The degree of freedom due to connection tracking helpers are thus dependent on the nature of the protocol.
+The degree of freedom due to connection tracking helpers are therefore dependent on the nature of the protocol.
 Some protocols have dangerous extensions, and these are disabled by default by Netfilter.
 The user has to pass an option during loading of the module to enable this dangerous protocol features.
 For example, the FTP protocol can let the user choose to have the target server connect to another arbitrary server.
-This could lead to a hole in the DMZ and it is thus deactivated by default.
+This could lead to a hole in the DMZ and it is therefore deactivated by default.
 To enable it, you've got to pass the `loose` option with the `1` value.